manifold-systems/manifold/docs/manifold-templates.md

 }
 ```

-Where there are two templates in the `resources` directory: one at `views/Index.html.mtl` and one at
+There are two templates in the `resources` directory: one at `views/Index.html.mtl` and one at
 `views/layouts/DefaultLayout.html.mtl`.
-Note that the code takes advantage of the type-safe parameters available
+Note the code takes advantage of the type-safe parameters available
-in ManTL.
+in ManTL and no TemplateEngine registry is needed.

 <a id="spark-template" class="toc_anchor"></a>